Skip to content

 https://apps.yourdomain.com/api/messages

-3. Click Apply
+3. Select Apply

-Update Teams App Manifest
+Update Teams app manifest

 1. Edit manifest.json and add your custom domain to validDomains: